TuxLux40/TL40-Dots/README.md

 TL40-Dots bundles reproducible shell environments, desktop tweaks, and automation scripts that keep my Linux workstations—and assorted homelab services—consistent across distros.

-> **Why you might care:** one command bootstraps a fresh machine with Fish, Starship, Atuin, Tailscale, ChezMoi, Docker stacks, and the dotfiles that glue it all together.
+> **Why you might care:** one command bootstraps a fresh machine with Fish, Starship, Atuin, Tailscale, Docker stacks, and the dotfiles that glue it all together.

 ---